lratliff/gis-workshop-waml-template/README.md

-# GIS workshop template for WAML 2020
+# GIS workshop template for WAML 2020, by Louise

 This GitHub repository holds a template for a Jekyll site hosted on GitHub pages.
 You can find the public facing side of the template [here](https://ubc-lib-geo.github.io/gis-workshop-waml-template/).